11 bad driving habits you should ditch right now

 phone driving

-This largely depends on whether you have the engine switched on.
+This largely depends on whether you have the engine switched on and are considered in charge of the vehicle.

-If so, you are breaking the law and risking six penalty points plus a £200 fine, under new laws.
+If so, you are breaking the law and risking six penalty points plus a £200 fine.

-That said, you can’t text or make hand-held calls in traffic, even if your car’s stop-start system has cut the engine.
+That said, you can’t physically interact with your phone - whether it be to check a message or even change your music - even if your car’s stop-start system has cut the engine.

-The only ways to legally use a mobile phone inside the car are: a) via a hands-free kit or b) while parked with the engine off.
+The only ways to legally use a mobile phone inside the car are: a) via a hands-free Bluetooth connection or b) while parked with the engine off.

 9. Believing there is a 'minimum speed limit' on motorways